 I absolutely love “action” shots with people cooking but I don’t often try them as I’m normally photographing alone (by alone I mean with a two year old and four year old under my feet).
 When the opportunity to employ a hand model shows up, I make sure to make the most of it!

 The icing sugar shot

 Another shot I’ve been eager to try for a while is sprinkling icing sugar.
-I was pretty pleased with our first attempt although I’d like to get the icing sugar more defined in future.
+I was pretty pleased with my first attempt although I’d like to get the icing sugar more defined in future.
 This requires a much faster shutter speed but we didn’t really have enough light to speed it up any more.
 Next time I’ll have to wait for a dry, still day and try heading outside.
 I just hope my neighbours aren’t watching out of the window or they’ll think I’m a little crazy.

 A little trick to make rolling out pastry a bit easier

 Before I get on with the recipe there’s a little tip I want to share to help making these tarts a little easier.
 I’ve mentioned it before in my post about mince pies, but it’s even more useful here as the pastry needs to be thin otherwise it’ll overwhelm the flavour of the custard and berries.

 I don’t know about you but I tend to find that my pastry has a horrible habit of sticking to the rolling pin.
 If it starts doing this I simply put it between two sheets of clingfilm and roll on top of that.
 The cling film then peels off easily leaving you with perfectly flat pastry.